freeCodeCamp/freeCodeCamp/guide/english/security/bug-bounties/index.md

 - Many eyes on their product are more likely to find more bugs than the typical QA team
 - Only have to pay for results, not for the time spent trying to find bugs
 - Encourages people who find vulnerabilties to turn them over to the company and not to the black market.

+### A comprehensive list of bug bounty programs across the web can be found at: https://www.bugcrowd.com/bug-bounty-list/